gotchoices/MyCHIPs/doc/learn-protocol.md

 When the data is kept this way, it is very easy for the two partners to verify that they have identical information, just by comparing the hash they hold for the last consensed chit on the chain.

 The third use case (Request Direct Invoice) is one step before this.
-For example, say you recognize that a vendor has provided services to you and you want to send payment.
+For example, imagine a vendor has provided you services and you are ready to remit payment.
 You may not know the exact charge, but you want to initiate the process by Requesting a Direct Invoice.

 This is not strictly part of the MyCHIPs protocol.